topmello/topmello.github.io/handover/support.md

 2. Install Docker with Docker Compose
 3. Run `docker-compose up -d` in the root directory (Compose V2 do not have - between docker-compose)
 4. SSH into the backend container with `docker exec -it backend bash`
-5. Migrate the database with `alembic upgrade head` inside the container
+5. Migrate the database with `alembic upgrade head` inside the container (For the first time or when there's a change in the database schema)
-6. Insert the data with `python3 scripts/insert_data.py` inside the container
+6. Insert the data with `python -m scripts.insert_data` inside the container (For the first time or when there's a change in the dataset)

 ## How to shutdown the system